subhash-shah/unite-package-challenge/README.md

-Apply best software design and development practices and document your approach, in particlar regarding the algorithms and data structures you chose.
+Apply the best software design and development practices and document your approach, in particular regarding the algorithms and data structures you chose.
 Don't forget to put comments into your source files.